adeoke/simple_rest_api/README.md

 Also, for package management I'm using pipenv.
 See installation instructions here: https://pipenv-fork.readthedocs.io/en/latest/

-# What are the pre-requisites for?
+# What are the prerequisites for?
 Well, we need Python to interpret the code that we are writing, I'm not supporting legacy applications so I'm using a quite modern Python version.